lockss/lockss-rtd-manual/docs/configuring.rst

 1. Prompt: :guilabel:`Use LOCKSS Crawler Service?`

-   Enter :kbd:`Y` if you want the crawler service to be run, otherwise :kbd:`N`.
-(The only situation where a crawler service is not needed is LOCKSS networks that are exclusively using direct deposit to store content, most LOCKSS networks need the crawler service.)
+   Enter :kbd:`Y` for "yes" if you want the :ref:`LOCKSS Crawler Service` to be run as part of your :term:`LOCKSS stack`, otherwise enter :kbd:`N` for "no".
+(The only situation where a crawler service is not needed is LOCKSS networks that are exclusively using direct deposit to store content; most LOCKSS networks need the crawler service.)

-2. If you answer :kbd:`Y`: to the previous question, you will see these additional questions:
+2. If you answer :kbd:`Y` to the previous question, you will see these additional questions:

    a.
 Prompt: :guilabel:`Enable classic LOCKSS crawler?`

-      Enter :kbd:`Y` if you want to run the classic LOCKSS crawler, otherwise :kbd:`N`.
+      Enter :kbd:`Y` for "yes" if you want to run the classic LOCKSS crawler, otherwise enter :kbd:`N` for "no".
 (Most LOCKSS networks using the crawler service use the classic LOCKSS crawler.)

    b.
 Prompt: :guilabel:`Enable Wget crawler?`

-      Enter :kbd:`Y` if you want to enable the usage of the external Wget crawler, otherwise :kbd:`N`.
+      Enter :kbd:`Y` for "yes" if you want to enable the usage of the external :term:`Wget` crawler, otherwise enter :kbd:`N` for "no".

 Metadata Service Settings
 =========================

 Prompt: :guilabel:`Use LOCKSS Metadata Service?`

-Enter :kbd:`Y` if you want the metadata service to be run, otherwise :kbd:`N`.
+Enter :kbd:`Y` for "yes" if you want the :ref:`LOCKSS Metadata Service` to be run as part of your :term:`LOCKSS stack`, otherwise enter :kbd:`N` for "no".

 SOAP Compatibility Service Settings
 ===================================

 Prompt: :guilabel:`Use LOCKSS SOAP Compatibility Service?`

-Enter :kbd:`Y` if you want the SOAP compatibility service to be run, otherwise :kbd:`N`.
+Enter :kbd:`Y` for "yes" if you want the :ref:`LOCKSS SOAP Compatibility Service` to be run as part of your :term:`LOCKSS stack`, otherwise enter :kbd:`N` for "no".
 (This is only needed if you have external tools using the LOCKSS' legacy SOAP Web Services.)

 .. index:: configure-lockss; Web replay